pgorman/dangerjaunt/minirules.md

 ## Dwarfs ##

-Dwarfs can be either fighters or thieves.
+Dwarfs can be either fighters or rogues.
 Dwarfs make saving throws with a +4 bonus due to their natural fortitude and magic resistance.
 Dwarfs know about stonework, gems, engineering, and metalwork;
 the referee would tell the player of a dwarf when a dungeon passage slopes subtly up or down, for example, even if humans or elves would be unaware of it.
 Dwarfs notice secret doors on 1--2 in 6 simply by passing near them.